The following note and the accompanying data are provided by Sean Rehaag, Associate Professor, Osgoode Hall Law School.

 - A small number of cases were decided by panels of Board Members.
 Only the first listed Board Member is included in the statistics, however all three Board Members are listed in the data files.

-- Country of origin averages and predicted recognition rates are calculated separately for legacy cases and new system cases.
+- Country of origin averages, predicted recognition rates and predicted no credible basis rates are calculated separately for legacy cases and new system cases.